-1. G ENERAL.
+1. GENERAL.

-(a) Successor to and Continuation of Prior Plan.
-The Plan is intended as the successor to and continuation of the Iridium Communications Inc. 2012 Equity Incentive Plan (the "Prior Plan").
+- Successor to and Continuation of Prior Plan.
+The Plan is intended as the (a) successor to and continuation of the Iridium Communications Inc. 2012 Equity Incentive Plan (the "Prior Plan").
 Following the Effective Date, no additional awards may be granted under the Prior Plan.
 Any unallocated shares remaining available for the grant of new awards under the Prior Plan as of 12:01 a.m.
 Eastern Standard Time on the Effective Date (the "Prior Plan's Available Reserve") will cease to be available under the Prior Plan at such time and will be added to the Share Reserve (as defined in Section 3(a)) and be then immediately available for issuance pursuant to Awards granted under this Plan.
 In addition, from and after 12:01 a.m.
-Eastern Standard Time on the Effective Date, all outstanding awards granted under the Prior Plan or the 2009 Iridium Communications Inc. Stock Incentive Plan (the "2009 Plan") will remain subject to the terms of the Prior Plan or the 2009 Plan, as applicable; provided, however, that the following shares of Common Stock subject to any outstanding stock award granted under the Prior Plan 3 (a)) as and when such shares become Prior Plans' Returning Shares") will immediately be added to the Share Reserve (as defined in Section 3 (a)) as and when such shares become Prior Plans' Returning Shares and become available for issuance pursuant to Awards granted under this Plan: (i) any shares subject to such stock award that are not issued because such stock award or any portion thereof expires or otherwise terminates without all of the shares covered by such stock award having been issued; (ii) any shares subject to such stock award that are not issued because such stock award or any portion thereof is settled in cash; and (iii) any shares subject to the terms of the vesting of such stock award or any portion thereof is settled in cash; and (iii) any shares subject to the terms of the stock award that are not issued because such stock award or any portion thereof is settled in cash; and (iii) any

-(b) Eligible Award Recipients.
-Employees, Directors and Consultants are eligible to receive Awards.

-(c) Available Awards.
-The Plan provides for the grant of the following types of Awards: (i) Incentive Stock Options; (ii) Nonstatutory Stock Options; (iii) Stock Appreciation Rights; (iv) Restricted Stock Awards; (v) Restricted Stock Unit Awards; (vi) Performance Stock Awards; (vii) Performance Cash Awards; and (viii) Other Stock Awards.
+Eastern Standard Time on the Effective Date, all outstanding awards granted under the Prior Plan or the 2009 Iridium Communications Inc. Stock Incentive Plan (the "2009 Plan") will remain subject to the terms of the Prior Plan or the 2009 Plan, as applicable; provided, however, that the following shares of Common Stock subject to any outstanding stock award granted under the Prior Plan or the 2009 Plan (collectively, the "Prior Plans' Returning Shares") will immediately be added to the Share Reserve (as defined in Section 3(a)) as and when such shares become Prior Plans' Returning Shares and become available for issuance pursuant to Awards granted under this Plan: (i) any shares subject to such stock award that are not issued because such stock award or any portion thereof expires or otherwise terminates without all of the shares covered by such stock award having been issued; (ii) any shares subject to such stock award that are not issued because such stock award or any portion thereof is settled in cash; and (iii) any shares issued pursuant to such stock award that are forfeited back to or repurchased by the Company because of the failure to meet a contingency or condition required for the vesting of such shares.
+All Awards granted on or after 12:01 a.m.
+Eastern Standard Time on the Effective Date will be subject to the terms of this Plan. - (b) Eligible Award Recipients.
+Employees, Directors and Consultants are eligible to receive Awards. - (c) Available Awards.
+The Plan provides for the grant of the following types of Awards: (i) Incentive Stock Options; (ii) Nonstatutory Stock Options; (iii) Stock Appreciation Rights; (iv) Restricted Stock Awards; (v) Restricted Stock Unit Awards; (vi) Performance Stock Awards; (vii) Performance Cash Awards; and (viii) Other Stock Awards. - (d) Purpose.

-(d) Purpose.
 The Plan, through the granting of Awards, is intended to help the Company secure and retain the services of eligible award recipients, provide incentives for such persons to exert maximum efforts for the success of the Company and any Affiliate and provide a means by which the eligible recipients may benefit from increases in value of the Common Stock.

-2. A DMINISTRATION.
+2. ADMINISTRATION.